 'Normal income' or 'normal wage or salary'

-- The terms 'normal pay', 'normal income', 'normal wage or salary' are not defined for the purposes of the Wage Subsidy, Wage Subsidy Extension or Leave Support Scheme.
+- The terms 'normal pay', 'normal income', 'normal wage or salary' are not defined for the purposes of the wage subsidy schemes or Leave Support Scheme.

 - If the worker is working, they should be paid for their work in the usual way and according to the obligations that always apply.

 - To work out what someone would have been paid, who is not working or working less than normal, an employer should be clear how they are calculating what the employee would normally have received in an equivalent period.

 - An employer could choose to use the Ordinary Weekly Pay calculation from the Holidays Act 2003 (s8), based on 'ordinary' weekly gross earnings before the lockdown.

 - Those not working at all or working reduced hours should agree with their employer how that time will be treated.
 For example, if any leave is being used for their time off work, as this will influence what pay is due to them, as well as any impact on their leave entitlements.

 - For casual employees, Work and Income has recommended that average hours over the past year should be calculated to determine whether to apply for the full-time or part-time wage subsidy rate.

 - Whatever approach the employer uses should be principle-based and applied consistently to all employees.
 We also can’t stress enough the need for and value of worker engagement and ensuring that good faith underpins these calculations.